rmatsuu1/rmatsuu1.github.io/README.md

     <img align="center" width="360" height="300" src="/assets/IMG/symh_plot.png">
 </p>

 2D density maps at various times are presented below.
-Note that for every plot, the left side of the plot is the day side and the right side is the night side.
+Note that for every plot, the left side of the plot is the day side and the right side is the night side (MLT is labeled at 0, 6, 12, and 18).
+Contours at a density of 50 electrons per cubic centimeter is plotted as black dashed lines for each map to show how the size of the "high density" region changes over time.
 The result shows that the density is high in a large volume of space at the start of the event, which shrinks over time.
 Additionally, the region of high density is extended on the dayside (particularly at 5 am and 10 am on March 9th).
 Both of these features were also predicted by Bortnik et al. (2016) and is also consistent with the theoretical understanding of the plasmasphere.

 <p align="center" width="100%">
     <img align="center" width="950" height="165" src="/assets/IMG/density_distribution.png">